The Amazing Adventures of Spider-Man: Reception

 The Amazing Adventures of Spider-Man has been cited by many as one of Universal's best amusement rides.
 Howard Shapiro of The Philadelphia Inquirer said it was "bound to become one of the all-time attractions of theme parks anywhere", and described its climax as the "most amazing effect".
 Bill Dean of The Ledger described it as the "most impressive" attraction at Islands of Adventure.
 Guests interviewed by Dean praised the ride with comments including "I loved it", "I think this is better [than Back to the Future: The Ride] because of the 3-D effects", and "it was so exciting and everything was happening all at once… It was really, really good".

 Arthur Levine of About.com gave it 5 stars, describing it as "an incredibly sophisticated attraction" that "blurs the line between virtual and reality so well that you'll emerge slack-jawed and awestruck".
 He stated the enhancements made to the film projections in 2012 and 2013 "make [it] even more immersive and awe-inspiring".
 Brady MacDonald of the Los Angeles Times rated it his second favorite in the world, after Disneyland's Indiana Jones Adventure.
 Following the opening of fellow Universal rides Harry Potter and the Forbidden Journey and Transformers: The Ride 3D in 2010 and 2012, MacDonald bumped The Amazing Adventures of Spider-Man to his fourth favorite.
 In an interview for Amusement Business, Mark Hansen Jr. of Theme Park Critic praised the ride, and said that their "dream ride" would combine The Amazing Adventures of Spider-Man with a 4th Dimension roller coaster such as X at Six Flags Magic Mountain.
 The website Theme Park Insider rated it 9 out of 10, based on 250 reviews.

-In April 2004, just three months after the ride opened at Universal Studios Japan, Amusement Business reported the park was "benefiting greatly from the addition of the ride".
+In April 2004, three months after the ride opened at Universal Studios Japan, Amusement Business reported the park was "benefiting greatly from the addition of the ride".
 Figures released at the end of 2004 showed Universal Studios Japan's attendance rose from 8.8 million in 2003 to 9.9 million in 2004, ranking it the sixth most visited park worldwide.

+In 2021, the Legends Panel at the IAAPA Expo in Orlando, Florida recordedthe panel presentation of three of the creators who helped develop The Amazing Adventures of Spiderman: Scott Trobridge, Phil Hettema and Thierry Coup.

 Awards

 The Amazing Adventures of Spider-Man has received many awards from the amusement park industry.
-It won Amusement Today's Golden Ticket Award for Best Dark Ride for 12 consecutive years, from 1999–2010.
+It won Amusement Today's Golden Ticket Award for Best Dark Ride for 12 consecutive years, from 1999 to 2010.
 It has since placed second in that category, after fellow Islands of Adventure attraction Harry Potter and the Forbidden Journey took the top spot in 2011.
 In 2000, the ride won a Thea Award from the Themed Entertainment Association for outstanding themed entertainment and experience design.
 It has also won numerous public-voted Theme Park Insider Awards and Screamscape Ultimate Awards.